 Seeking a Second Opinion with Multiple Myeloma

 Last year I had a stroke in July.
-The hospital I was at couldn't find anything that causes it, so they blamed it on my birth control pills.
-They sent me to a neurologist, hematologist and a cardiologist outside the hospital.
+The hospital I was at couldn't find anything that caused it, so they blamed it on my birth control pills.
+They sent me to a neurologist, hematologist, and a cardiologist outside the hospital.
 None of them could figure out anything else was wrong with me.
 I kept on telling them I can't breathe.
 I knew something else was wrong with me but I didn't know what.

-I looked for new family physician in Gainesville.
+I looked for a new family physician in Gainesville.
 She was no help either.
 I was starting to give up thinking that I was crazy.
 Something inside kept on telling me don't give up.
-One day I was looking for a new doctors and I got a message from my old family physician doctor that she left the practice.
+One day I was looking for a new doctor and I got a message from my old family physician doctor that she left the practice.
 I called up to see if there was anybody taking her place and maybe just maybe this doctor would help me.

 Diagnosed with multiple myeloma

-Thankfully I'm now with doctors that know what they're doing and they're saving my life.
+Thankfully, I'm now with doctors that know what they're doing and they're saving my life.
 I'm on my third chemo treatment.
 I was very scared but they take such great care of me at Shands Hospital.
 Every Monday for 4 weeks for the first treatment.
-I'm lucky that I can go home afterwards for right now.
+I'm lucky that I can go home afterward for right now.
 I have to stay away from my family and friends.
 Thank God I did not give up.

-If you think something's wrong and the doctors aren't listening, you may need to go find a new doctor.
+If you think something's wrong, and the doctors aren't listening, you may need to go find a new doctor.

 What type of blood cancer are you or your loved one diagnosed with?